waannuullll/noble-prize-winners/README.md

-# noble-prize-winners
-Proyek ini berjudul "A Visual History of Noble Prize Winners", merupakan salah satu Premium Project dalam Data Scientist Career Track oleh DataCamp.
-Data yang digunakan pada proyek ini diambil dari The Noble Foundation yang berisi data seputar Noble Prize dari tahun 1901 hingga 2016.
-Proyek ini memvisualisasikan pemenang hadiah Nobel; secara spesifik:

-- Kelahiran mana yang paling mendominasi pemenang hadiah Nobel.
-- Perbandingan jenis kelamin pemenang hadiah Nobel.
-- Perbandingan umur saat memenangkan hadiah Nobel setiap tahunnya, per kategori.

-File dalam Jupyter Notebook tersedia di halaman utama.
-Data yang diperlukan tersedia dalam folder datasets.
+The data used in this project is taken from The Noble Foundation which contains data about the Noble Prize from 1901 to 2016.
+This project visualizes Nobel prize winners, specifically:

+- Which births dominate the Nobel prize winner the most.
+- Comparison of the sexes of Nobel prize winners.
+- Age comparison when winning Nobel prizes every year, per category.